History of Major League Baseball on ABC: 1960–1961

 In 1960, ABC returned to baseball broadcasting with a series of late-afternoon Saturday games.
-Jack Buck and Carl Erskine were the lead announcing crew for this series, which lasted one season.
+Jack Buck and Carl Erskine were the lead announcing crew for this series (branded on air, as Big League Baseball), which lasted one season.
 ABC typically did three games a week.
 Two of the games were always from the Eastern or Central Time Zone.
 The late games (no doubleheaders) were usually San Francisco Giants or Los Angeles Dodgers' home games.
 However, the Milwaukee Braves used to start many of their Saturday home games late in the afternoon.
 So if the Giants and Dodgers were both on the road at the same time, ABC still would be able to show a late game.

 One other note about ABC baseball coverage during this period.
 Despite temporarily losing the Game of the Week package in 1961, ABC still televised several games in prime time (with Jack Buck returning to call the action).
 This occurred as Roger Maris was poised to tie and subsequently break Babe Ruth's regular season home run record of 60.
 As with all Major League Baseball games in those days, the action was totally blacked out of major league markets.
 As a matter of fact, as documented in the HBO film 61*, the Maris family was welcomed into ABC's Kansas City, Missouri affiliate KMBC-TV so they could watch the in-house feed of the game, which was blacked out of Kansas City.

 On September 20, 1961, Bob Neal and Hank Greenberg called a baseball game for ABC in prime time between Maris' New York Yankees and the Baltimore Orioles.